Caeleron/advent_of_code_2020/README.md

 ### Part 2
 Surprisingly, this didn't take much modification.
 I only changed the name of some struct fields within the parser.
 Then, I replaced the character counting code with index-and-check code, and it worked like a charm.

+## Day 3 - Toboggan Trajectory
+### Part 1
+Somehow, the tools provided by Rust has made this puzzle incredibly easy.
+In fact, the code I wrote for this part is purely functional except for the fact that I threw the final count in a variable before printing it out.
+I could have put that entire thing in the `println!()` macro, but it was easier to throw it into a variable when writing it.
+Also, using an iterator over the lines of input as an iterator over the y coordinate proved to be helpful here and later.

+### Part 2
+I split out my code from part 1 into its own function.
+I could then make it more general and able to handle all sorts of different slopes.
+Getting the lines iterator to perform a "move down n" operation took a bit of experimentation before I was able to get it just right.
+The `step_by()` function that the Iterator types provide really helped here.

+## Day 4 - Passport Processing
+The two parts are similar enough, so I won't make separate sections for them.
+The name of the game is input validation, and there is plenty to be had here.
+I got to experiment with a few tricks; namely, folding a partially constructed struct and a list of completed structs, and using `Option` to determine if a field was valid or even supplied.